 Silver: Captain Silver, seeking permission to come aboard.

 Silver: Me, sir.

 - Pirates of the Caribbean.
-Captain Jack Sparrow always insisted on the title.
+Captain Jack Sparrow always insists on the title.
 Understandable, as being a pirate captain borders on his purpose in life; it's certainly far more than a mere job.
-By Dead Man's Chest, other characters had bought into it:
+By Dead Man's Chest, other characters have bought into it: